vallard/K8sServerless/kubeless/README.md

  --dependencies requirements.txt
 ```

-Finally set minio to call the function whenever something is uploaded to the `/uploads` directory.
-You should then see it appear in the `/thumbs` directory!
+Now upload an image in the `uploads` bucket but be sure the extension is `JPEG`.
+You should instantly see a smaller version appear in the `/thumbs` directory!

 ### Exercise: